 Join us Wednesday, May 22 at 10:00a Pacific / 1:00p Eastern for our next webinar with Capital One and Mashery: APIs are a hot topic in all sectors of IT – they have gone from being niche solutions provided by … Read more >

-The post Our Next Webinar: Five Practical Steps to Building an Enterprise Class API Program appeared first on Application Security.
+The post Our Next Webinar: Five Practical Steps to Building an Enterprise Class API Program appeared first on API Management.

 Last year the Open Data Center Alliance published an excellent whitepaper that defined the concept of “cloud-aware” applications.
 The ODCA paper sets forth the following recommendations: Everything is a Service Use RESTful APIs Separate Compute and Persistence Design for Failure … Read more >

-The post Cloud-Aware Tokenization: Helping to Build PCI-Compliant Applications in the Cloud appeared first on Application Security.
+The post Cloud-Aware Tokenization: Helping to Build PCI-Compliant Applications in the Cloud appeared first on API Management.

 A few weeks ago I blogged about different Mobile Middleware usage models for enterprise.
 Continuing that thread, this post will drill down into API security considerations for enterprise mobile apps.
 Mobile applications are typically intended for use outside of the … Read more >

-The post Mobile Middleware for the Enterprise: API Security Considerations appeared first on Application Security.
+The post Mobile Middleware for the Enterprise: API Security Considerations appeared first on API Management.

 This Thursday, I will be presenting a webinar with Forrester covering 4 Building Blocks to Mobilize Your Enterprise App Strategy.
 As we prepared for this talk, Mike and I talked about a few trends that are emerging in response to … Read more >